davidmoseler/posterr/README.md

 As mentioned before, Repost is made to reasonably implement the "post" interface at the Service Layer level.
 This is *not* taken to the extreme, though.
 For example, we could add a "self.new_repost" method to Repost, returning Repost.new.
 That method would never be actually called in the Service Layer though, so we avoid boilerplate.
 Again, refer to the 80/20 rule.

-#### The Feed Query object
+#### The PostFeed Query object

-The star of the Data Access layer, however, is the Feed.
+The star of the Data Access layer, however, is the PostFeed.
 It is not an ActiveRecord model, but a query wrapper that implements all of the ActiveRecord query methods (through delegation), plus the interface listed above.
-When any ActiveRecord query method is called on the Feed, it returns another Feed if that method returns another ActiveRecord query, and returns the result otherwise.
-This way, methods like where, to_a and length work automatically on the Feed instances, and they behave like you would expect.
+When any ActiveRecord query method is called on the PostFeed, it returns another PostFeed if that method returns another ActiveRecord query, and returns the result otherwise.
+This way, methods like where, to_a and length work automatically on the PostFeed instances, and they behave like you would expect.

-In terms of the interface, and as far as the Service Layer is concerned, the Feed is *exactly* the same as a Post query with some scopes ("original", "search", "latest", etc).
+In terms of the interface, and as far as the Service Layer is concerned, the PostFeed is *exactly* the same as a Post query with some scopes ("original", "search", "latest", etc).
 So you might ask, why didn't I just implement those methods with scopes, instead of creating a new Query class?

 Initially, I did.
 However, if ".feed" was a Post scope, it would not be commutative with other scopes.
 That's because the result of "Post.feed" is a union with the Repost table.
 Some of the scopes, such as "original", would *break* if they were applied before "feed".
 So "Post.feed.original" would work, but "Post.original.feed" would break.

 I felt like this was betraying the expectations that Rails developers have on how scopes work (they usually commute), so it is better to *explicitly* tell the reader that the return of "Post.feed" is a different type from, say, "Post.all", and the way of doing this is declaring that type as a new class.

-Again, "Feed" is an implementation detail at the Data Access layer and, as far as higher layers are concerned, the "feed" type is just a regular post query, with some added fields such as "is_repost" and "reposter_id".
+Again, "PostFeed" is an implementation detail at the Data Access layer and, as far as higher layers are concerned, the "feed" type is just a regular post query, with some added fields such as "is_repost" and "reposter_id".

-The Post.feed method has the actual query used to generate this Feed.
+The Post.feed method has the actual query used to generate this PostFeed.
 It uses the active_record_extended gem to be able to actually create a union query.

 I'll talk more about database performance later.